profrobwells/first-llm-classifier/docs/jupyter-desktop.md

 This class will show you how to interact with the Groq API using the Python computer programming language.

 You can write Python code in your terminal, in a text file and any number of other places.
-If you're a skilled programmer who already has a preferred venue for coding, feel free to use as you work through this class.
+If you're a skilled programmer who already has a preferred venue for coding, feel free to use it as you work through this class.

 If you're not, the tool we recommend for beginners is [Project Jupyter](http://jupyter.org/), a browser-based interface where you can write, run, remix and republish code.